-APPENDIX 3 - Description of Database Fields
+APPENDIX 2 - Description of Database Fields

 The GDB file is a Geosoft binary database.
-In the database, the Survey lines, Tie Lines, and High Altitude/Internal Q coil lines are prefixed with an "L" for "Line" and "T" for "Tie".
+In the database, the Survey lines, Tie Lines, and High Altitude/Internal Q coil lines are prefixed with an "L" or "Line", "T" or "Tie", and "S" or "Test", respectively.